Skip to Main Content

 • No free checked bag or priority boarding, which are a few key travel perks that could increase this card’s overall value.

 The American Express Delta SkyMiles Blue Card has a straightforward rewards program.
 You earn 2X Delta SkyMiles at restaurants worldwide (including U.S. takeout and delivery) and on eligible Delta purchases, and 1X mile on other eligible purchases.
+This rewards rate compares well to other entry-level travel and rewards cards because it’s slightly boosted in a common purchase category: restaurants.
+As far as no-annual-fee cards go this is a win, but Amex sweetens the pot by adding Delta purchases at the same earning rate.

 For a travel credit card that doesn’t charge an annual fee, the benefits are decent and can provide value for many card owners.
 Here are a few:

-The Pay It Plan It tool can help cardholders pay for large purchases using alternate payment plans.
+• Flexible payment options: The Pay It Plan It tool can help cardholders pay for large purchases using alternate payment plans.
 Cardholders can split large payments into as many as 10 payments with a fixed monthly fee over a period of time.
 Your plans won’t charge interest, but you should calculate whether the fixed payment fee will cost more than the potential interest.

-You can benefit from travel perks like insurance for car rental loss or damage and travel accidents.
+• Travel perks: You can benefit from travel perks like insurance for car rental loss or damage and travel accidents.
 You can also access the 24/7 Global Assist Hotline if you travel more than 100 miles from home.

-Even without an annual fee, you can still be a VIP.
+• American Express Experiences: Even without an annual fee, you can still be a VIP.
 Amex cardholders get exclusive access to ticket pre-sales and Card Member-only events, including top concerts, sporting events, Broadway shows and much more.

-Among the Delta Air Lines credit cards, the Delta SkyMiles Blue credit card offers no annual fee with excellent rewards potential.
+The Delta SkyMiles Blue credit card offers no annual fee with decent rewards potential.
 You’ll also benefit from no foreign transaction fees, which is standard for a good travel card.
-The ongoing variable APR is 20.99 percent to 29.99 percent.
-Unfortunately, the Delta SkyMiles Blue doesn’t have any intro APR offers.
+These are great callouts on this entry-level travel card, but it’s not without its drawbacks.
+The ongoing variable APR is 20.99 percent to 29.99 percent, which can be quite high and it doesn’t have any intro APR offers.

-How the Delta SkyMiles Blue American Express Card compares to other travel cards with no annual fee
+How the Delta SkyMiles Blue American Express Card compares to other travel cards

 If you’re an infrequent flyer or don’t exclusively fly Delta, the Delta SkyMiles Blue American Express credit card may not be for you.
 Although it has no annual fee, it lacks key perks available on other top travel cards.
 But this card can be hard to beat if you’re a frequent flyer and a loyal fan of Delta flights.
 That said, there are other airline credit cards worth considering.